 What to expect during STAR

 STAR (Summer Transition Advising and Registration) is Purdue's summer program that helps new students receive academic advice and create an initial course schedule.
 Daily agendas and registration instructions are available on the Student Success at Purdue website.

-You will have a half-hour advising meeting with an FYE Advisor (Engineering Honors students will have a 45-minute meeting).
-In this meeting, the advisor will go over the FYE plan of study with you and help you make decisions about your courses for the fall semester.
-A typical schedule for students who are calculus-ready and who have no AP credit includes four courses: ENGR 13100, Calculus I (either MA 16100 or MA 16500), Chemistry 11500, and a communications foundational outcome course (usually either ENGL 10600 or COM 11400).
-The advisor will work with you to see if this typical schedule is right for you, and will also help you decide about other course opportunities, including the ENGR 10300 or ENGR 10400 seminars, or other courses such as Band and ROTC.
+At least one week prior to a student’s STAR day, the student will receive (via their Purdue email), their STAR advising appointment time.
+Students will have a half-hour, one-on-one, advising appointment with an Advisor (Engineering Honors students will have a 45-minute meeting).
+In this meeting, the advisor will go over the First-Year Engineering plan of study and assist the student in making a decisions about courses for the fall semester.
+A typical schedule for students who are calculus-ready and who have no AP credit includes four courses: ENGR 13100 (or ENGR 13300 and EPCS 11100-Epics Learning Community courses), Calculus I (either MA 16100 or MA 16500), Chemistry 11500, and a communications foundational outcome course (usually either ENGL 10600 or COM 11400).
+The advisor will work with the student to determine if this typical schedule is the best fit for the student, and will also assist in helping the student decide about other course opportunities, including the ENGR 10300, ENGR 18000, ENGR 19400 seminars, or other courses such as Band and ROTC.